-If you have found a bug and fixed it yourself, you can submit this patch also.
-Again, the lovely redmine ticketsystem at http://hub.qgis.org/wiki/quantum-gis/issues has this type as well.
+If you have found a bug and fixed it yourself, you can submit either a Pull Request on the Github QGIS Project (prefered) or a patch also.
+The lovely redmine ticketsystem at http://hub.qgis.org/projects/quantum-gis/issues has this type as well.
 Check the Patch supplied checkbox and attach your patch before submitting your bug.
 One of the developers will review it and apply it to QGIS.
 Please don't be alarmed if your patch is not applied straight away - developers may be tied up with other commitments.